Privacy Badger: The Badger of Privacy

 ….In the near future we hope to release Privacy Badger for Opera, Safari, and Firefox Mobile.
 Unfortunately at the moment we cannot support Internet Explorer, since current version IE appears to be incompatible with how Privacy Badger works at a technical level.
 (With that said, if you would like to work on porting Privacy Badger to other platforms, please let us know!)…

-Ooh, couple more things. it’s a browser add-on that does not work with Internet Explorer or Microsoft Edge as explained so nicely above — but it does work wonderfully with Chrome, Firefox and Opera.
+And a couple more things: Privacy Badger is a browser extension on that does not work with Internet Explorer.
+But it does work wonderfully with Chrome, Edge, Firefox, and Opera.

 Consider replacing your ad blocker with Privacy Badger – sites like ours depend on the small amount of ad revenue we receive to help pay the bills.
 Privacy Badger does not summarily block every single ad – but it can help you avoid the trackers and the worst of the ads – and yet still allow cash-strapped small companies like ours to generate a little extra revenue from advertisements.